 As a fashion intern, you will get an opportunity to learn and develop skills that will help your future projects.
-Fashion Intern does a variety of skills like Assisting with sewing and pattern creation, setting up a merchandise line, conducting research on season trends, helping with photo shoots, maintaining data, and running errands for little tasks that are conducted the whole day.
+The key responsibility of a Fashion Intern does a variety of skills like Assisting with sewing and pattern creation, setting up a merchandise line, conducting research on season trends, helping with photo shoots, maintaining data, and running errands for little tasks that are conducted the whole day.

-8 Steps to get your first Fashion Intership
+8 Steps to Get Your First Fashion Internship

 Getting an internship in fashion could be a real daunting task, especially when you are starting out.
 The question of “How to get into the fashion industry without experience” is real!
-Although before applying to any fashion house, here are a few tips in getting that Dream Fashion Internship:
+Although before applying to any fashion house, here are a few tips for getting that Dream Summer Fashion Internship:

 - Choose a domain in fashion